tizkovatereza/Llama-3.1/README.md

 In this step you upload your E2B and Together API keys to the program.
 In the JS & TS case, the API keys are stored in the `.env` file, in the Python case, they are added directly to the notebook.
 You pick the model of your choice by uncommenting it.
 There are some recommended models that are great at code generation, but you can add a different one from [here](https://api.together.ai/models).

 The model is assigned a data scientist role and explained the uploaded CSV.
-You can choose different data but need to update the instructions accordingly.
+If you use your custom CSV file, don’t forget to update the system prompt accordingly.

 1️⃣ JavaScript & TypeScript version: